liskov-projects/q-manager/README.md

 ## npm run seed:tournaments

-    Populates the db with 7 empty tournaments
+    Populates the db with 7 empty tournaments - 1st

 ## npm run seed:players

     Populates the db with players.
-Players are added into the players collection & to the corresponding tournament
+Players are added into the players collection & to the corresponding tournament - use 2d